NicholasKao/networks-chat-service/README.md

 # networks-chat-service
-Direct messaging and group based messaging project for Networks and their Applications:SPR2018
+Wrote a client and server side scripts to create both direct messaging between clients as well as group messaging based on certain topics.
+This project was done for my class, Introduction to Networks and Their Applications SPR2018.
+I have attached the project description as well.